Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Theoretical Characterization of Optimal Source Weights and Transfer Quantities

-\begin{remark}[Explanation of Using All Source Samples] The finding that maximizing the transfer quantity is optimal is non-trivial and theoretically insightful.
+Moreover, the finding that maximizing the transfer quantity is optimal is non-trivial and theoretically insightful.
 Conventional wisdom in transfer learning holds that excessive use of source data without controlling domain discrepancy can amplify bias and cause negative transfer \cite{zhang2022survey}.
-This perspective has motivated many approaches that either down-weight or selectively discard source samples to mitigate distribution mismatch \cite{jain2023data,zhang2025theoretical}.
+This perspective has motivated many approaches that either down-weight or selectively discard source samples to mitigate distribution mismatch \cite{jain2023data,li2024scalable, zhang2025theoretical}.
 On the other hand, some methods by default exploit all source data for joint training, often relying on heuristic weighting.
 Our framework provides a new theoretical perspective by jointly optimizing transfer quantity and source weights.
 Through asymptotic analysis, we prove that when weights are allowed to adjust, the optimal solution always employs all available source samples.
 The key insight is that enlarging the effective sample size strictly reduces variance, while the weighting mechanism simultaneously suppresses the bias introduced by heterogeneous domains.
-This dual effect reconciles the seemingly conflicting intuitions in the literature: discarding data may reduce bias but sacrifices variance reduction, whereas full data utilization achieves the best trade-off once proper weighting is in place.
-Consequently, our analysis offers a principled justification for exploiting all source data in multi-source transfer learning. \end{remark}
+This dual effect reconciles prior intuitions: discarding data may reduce bias but weakens variance reduction, while our analysis shows that full data utilization with proper weighting achieves a better bias–variance trade-off.
+Consequently, our analysis offers a principled justification for exploiting all source data in multi-source transfer learning.

-\subsection{Practical Algorithms}
+\section{Practical Algorithms}

-In addition, we propose practical algorithms of \ourmethod{} for multi-source transfer learning in Algorithm \ref{alg:ours_algorithm} and for multi-task learning in Algorithm \ref{alg:multi_task_alternating}.
-In the following, we focus on Algorithm~\ref{alg:ours_algorithm} to illustrate the proposed approach, whose overall workflow is shown in Fig.~\ref{overview}.
-In \ourmethod{}, when computing the optimal source weights based on Theorem \ref{thm:Weighted_multi_source}, we use the parameters of pretrained source models to replace $\underline{\theta}_1,\cdots,\underline{\theta}_K$.
-Considering that the source model can be trained using sufficient labeled data, it is reasonable to use the learned parameters as a good approximation of the true underlying parameters.
+In this section, we introduce practical algorithms derived from our theory for multi-source transfer learning and multi-task learning.
+Specifically, we propose practical algorithms of \ourmethod{} for multi-source transfer learning in Algorithm \ref{alg:ours_algorithm} and for multi-task learning in Algorithm \ref{alg:multi_task_alternating}.